 Franklin & Marshall College Poll: The 22nd year of consecutive polling in Pennsylvania

-This survey reflect interviews with 849 Pennsylvania voters conducted by the Center for Opinion Research at Franklin & Marshall College from October 23-28, 2012 (sample error of +/- 3.4 percentage points).
-The survey includes 547 interviews with likely voters (sample error of +/- 4.2 percentage points).
+This survey reflects interviews with 526 Pennsylvania voters conducted by the Center for Opinion Research at Franklin & Marshall College from April 30-May 5, 2013 (sample error of +/- 4.3 percentage points).

 + Top Story

 For over 20 years, Temple’s Department of Campus Safety Services hosts a holiday/party for children and their families in the North Philadelphia community.
 The party is organized by members of the department and aided by volunteers from Temple’s student organizations and community relations professionals.

 The College of Global Studies at Arcadia University is pleased to announce a new academic partnership with the prestigious University of KwaZulu-Natal (UKZN) in South Africa.
 This collaboration will facilitate new study abroad opportunities for U.S. students in one of South Africa’s most culturally diverse regions.

 From Hollywood’s hottest nightclubs to the boardrooms behind the scenes, the trendiest restaurants to the bedrooms of the biggest stars—it’s all here in a steamy murder mystery from the celebrity journalist who knows the entertainment world better than anyone.